The views expressed by the host on this program, Rivet The Nation.

 I think that most people that are on radio now don't understand Americans the way it is.

-And most young people today are in hip hop of all communities.
+And most young people today are in hip-hop of all communities.

-All right, I know you can name a hip-hop artist, but uh Rush Limbaugh has actually said that he would be your mentor, so where does it all fit in?
+All right, I know you can name a hip-hop artist, but Rush Limbaugh has actually said that he would be your mentor.

-I mean, he and I don't agree on politics, obviously you're not on the same page, but for someone who is like the uh all in all in terms of 12 radio to say I'll show them how to do it since nobody's been able to do it.
+But for someone who is like the all-in-all in terms of talk radio to say, I'll show them how to do it since nobody's been able to do it.

-Uh see it's this kind of humility that led me to think that this might be a worthwhile project, folks.
+See, it's this kind of humility that led me to think that this might be a worthwhile project, folks.

-It's that kind of humility that led me to I am happy to help people in any walk of life accomplish anything.
+It's that kind of humility that led me to, I am happy to help people in any walk of life accomplish anything.

 Look it up in your dictionary.

-It first came to my mind when I first heard Rush Limbaugh use accusation and innuendos to persuade uh the people.
+It first came to my mind when I first heard Rush Limbaugh use accusation and innuendos to persuade the people.

-Karl Marx reign.
+Karl Marx's reign.

-In other words, they would throw out an accusation, they'd wait for a response, and then use part truths to persuade the people that you're thinking like me or that you agree.
+In other words, they would throw out an accusation, they'd wait for a response, and then use part-truths to persuade the people that you're thinking like me or that you agree.

-Now, here's a typical liberal equating me with Hitler and the Holocaust Joseph Goebbels and all that.
+Now, here's a typical liberal equating me with Hitler and the Holocaust, Joseph Goebbels and all that.

 Now, this person doesn't even understand the definition of dialectic, particularly as it's used by the communists.

-But here's here anyway, with audio watermarks.
+But here's here, anyway, with audio watermarks, here is George Lakoff-Lakoff's answer.

-So that's just that's just nonsense.
+So that's just nonsense.

 The Democrats are looking at this guy to help them out with words so they can recapture the popular thinking in the country.